Azareal/Gosora/README.md

 *Updating Dependencies*

 You can update the dependencies which Gosora relies on by running update-deps.bat on Windows or ./update-deps-linux on Linux.
-These dependencies do not include Go or MySQL.
+These dependencies do not include Go or MySQL, those have to be updated separately.

 We're also looking into ways to distribute ready made executables for Windows.
 While this is not a complicated endeavour, the configuration settings currently get built with the rest of the program for speed, and we will likely have to change this.

 With the introduction of the new settings system, we will begin moving some of the less critical settings out of the configuration file, and will likely have a config.xml or config.ini in the future to store the critical settings in.

-You might have to run run.bat or ./run-gosora-linux twice after changing a template to make sure the templates are compiled properly.
-We'll be resolving this issue while rolling out the new compiled templates system to the rest of the routes.
+You'll need to restart the server every-time you change a template, e.g. with `run.bat` or `./run-linux`

 Several important features for saving memory in the templates system may have to be implemented before the new compiled template system is rolled out to every route.
 These features are coming fairly soon, but not before the higher priority items.